 - 1.1 The Local Government Pension Scheme (LGPS) was set up under statute to provide retirement, death and other benefits for all eligible employees.
 The LGPS benefits were amended from 1 April 2008.
-For service prior to this, the ongoing pension is 1/80th of a member's final salary for every year of service plus a lump-sum of 3/80ths for every year of service, on their retirement.
-For councillor members, the scheme continues to be broadly similar to this, although the benefits are calculated on the basis of career average pay, up-rated for inflation. - 1.2 For most members, however, the scheme continues as a final salary defined benefit scheme which pays 1/60th of the final salary for service since 1 April 2008.
-There is no automatic lump sum, but members have the option to exchange some pension for a lump-sum payment.
-It is funded by variable employee contributions dependent on salary and currently averaging around 6.5 per cent of pensionable pay and by employer contributions, which are set following an actuarial valuation review of the assets and liabilities of the Scheme every three years.
+For service prior to this, the ongoing pension is 1/80th of a member's final salary for every year of service plus a lump-sum of 3/80^{ths} for every year of service, on their retirement.
+The scheme continued as a final salary defined benefit scheme which pays 1/60th of the final salary for service from 1 April 2008 until 31 March 2014.
+There is no automatic lump sum, but members have the option to exchange some pension for a lump-sum payment. - From 1 April 2014, the LGPS changed again, based on career-average earnings from that point forward.
+It is funded by variable employee contributions dependent on salary and ranging from 5.5 per cent to 12.5 per cent of pensionable pay and by employer contributions, which are set following an actuarial valuation review of the assets and liabilities of the Scheme every three years.
 The benefits of the Scheme are defined by statute and increased for inflation in line with changes in the Consumer Prices Index as at September. - 1.3 The LGPS is managed by several designated administering authorities, of which the Royal Borough of Kensington and Chelsea (The Royal Borough) is one such authority.
 Each administering authority maintains a pension fund and invests monies not required immediately to meet benefits.
-As at 31 March 2010, the assets of the fund were valued at around £520 million.
-There are about 9,000 members of the Fund: 40 per cent active, 25 per cent pensioners and 35 per cent deferred pensioners.
+As at 31 March 2014, the assets of the fund were valued at around £696 million.
+There are about 10,000 members of the Fund: 31 per cent active, 26 per cent pensioners and 43 per cent deferred pensioners.
 Further details of the Fund's investments and performance are published annually in the Pension Fund Report and Accounts which is available on the Council's web site www.rbkc.gov.uk.